juanparati/isocodes/README.md

     ->whereLanguage('PT');
 ```

-* Note that most spoken language should be always the first in the list.
+* Note that most spoken language of each country should be always the first in the list.

-### Language model
+### Language model examples
 Get the list grouped by language:

 ```php